 11. Try to Distract the Dog with a Toy or Favorite Food

 If your Dog is overly excited due to the presence of another canine, your best bet would be to distract it with a toy or food it loves (or at least has been trained to like).

 You can also try redirecting its attention away from the aggressive behavior towards something else.

-Such distraction can calm the dog down a little bit so that it will stop being aggressive.
+Such a distraction can calm the Dog down to stop being aggressive.
 Again, when dealing with such an aggressive dog, you should never approach it without giving him some time to calm down first.

 12. Intervene by Getting the Dog to Settle Down Before Anything Happens

 You can start by talking to it calmly in a soft voice and then taking hold of the collar.
 Make sure you give the dog plenty of time to calm down and lower its agitation before you try anything else.